-There are one hundred and five (105) different tariff lines when importing goods into the country.
+There are one hundred and five (105) different tariff lines that are used to compute taxes and duty payable when importing goods into the country.
 Some of these taxes are being reviewed to enhance trade facilitation and reduce any potential barrier to cross-border trade.

-Though administration of the suspense regimes has been improved there are still some leakages that need to be addressed.
+Though administration of the suspense regimes has been improved, there are still some leakages that need to be addressed.
 The minimal supervision in the area of exports affects the integrity of export data available for monitoring and planning as most export documentations are not critically scrutinised.
 This has made possible the non-adherence to requirements for the repatriation of export proceeds by some exporters.
 The broad solutions designed to address the challenges include: